krvneet/data_mart/Solution/Before_After_Analysis.md

 | 7,126,273,147  | 6,973,947,753| -2.14%            |

 **Insight:**
-Sales showed a further decline, with a 2.14% reduction over the 12-week analysis.
+Sales declined further, with a 2.14% reduction over the 12-week analysis.

 ---